AGlebov-atbu/anime_recommendator/README.md

     - ***mk_topfive_from_nothing()*** - this function is used in a case when user does not have the favorite anime list.
 It will simply return the names of the most popular animes at the current time.
     - ***mk_topfive()*** - this is the most important function that contains the logic to construct the recommendation list.
 This logic can be improved or changed in a way that is asked, but for now it builds the recommendation list based on the genres that user's favorite anime contain.

+---
+### **Reflection**
+I enjoyed making this project come to live, and I really appreciate the opportunity that I was given.
+I like this program, and I may update it in the future.
+While completing this project I used these resources:
+- DS 210 lecture notes;
+- DS 210 Homeworks;
+- My project proposal;
+- rust-lang.org;
+- stackoverflow.com;
+- chat.openai.com;
+- youtube.com.

+---
+### **Final notes**
+> There are two user's accounts on this project listed in "Contributors" section.
+I don't know how this happend, but my another account "Keysella" was added there.
+I think the problem was that I was pushing my files to github while working on my personal computer that has this account as the prior one.
+Aleksei Glebov and "Keysella" is one person, I didn't cheat while working on this project, and I did everything by myself.
+I have other accounts on social media named Keysella that can prove my identity.

-> I started working on this project on May 1, but I didn't commit anything on GitHub until May 5 3 pm when I saw on Gradescope that I must do that.
+> I started working on this project on May 1, but I didn't commit anything on GitHub until May 5, 3 am when I saw on Gradescope that I must do that.
 The only evidence I have which concludes that I started this project not on the last day - is my Piazza post @461, where I asked if I can change my data files a little bit.
 I worked on this project for 5 days, and I have my full project proposal submitted on Gradescope that describes my project's details in a two-page document.
 Since I realized I need to show the commit history - I started the commit history from updating the README.md file, and if I have some time I will also improve my functions.